nickcash/open-data-500/readme.md

 ### Preview50_Companies.csv
 [`Preview50_Companies.csv`](http://www.opendata500.com/download/Preview50_Companies.csv)
-is a CSV file with these columns.
+is a denormalized CSV file with
+`r ncol(preview.csv) columns and `r nrow(preview.csv)` rows.
+Each row corresponds to a dataset within a company, and `r length(unique(preview.csv$CompanyName))` different companies are represented in this dataset

 * `CompanyName`
 * `URL`
 * `city`